 - Note: The hammer and chisel can fly apart if you do this too quickly.
-It’s important to take your time when doing this step, so don’t rush or try to force it.
+It’s essential to take your time when doing this step, so don’t rush or try to force it.

 Carving the tip

-- If you haven’t already, trace out the base of your spear’s tip.
+- If you haven’t already, trace the base of your spear’s tip.